cryptape/nostr-binding/docs/nostr-lock-script.md

 "ffee" are valid hexadecimal strings, while "FFEE" and "hello world" are not valid.
 This convention is applied throughout this specification.

+## ckbhash
+CKB uses blake2b as the default hash algorithm.
+We use ckbhash to denote the blake2b hash function with following configuration:

+output digest size: 32
+personalization: ckb-default-hash

 ## Unlocking
 There are 2 methods to unlock nostr lock script: by key(PoW difficulty is zero)